itsmeradiant/Csharp-alternatives/README.md

 - [RestSharp](https://github.com/restsharp/RestSharp) - Simple REST and HTTP API Client for .NET
 - [practical-aspnetcore](https://github.com/dodyg/practical-aspnetcore) - Practical samples of ASP.NET Core 9, 8.0, 7.0, 6.0, 5.0, 3.1, 2.2, and 2.1,projects you can use.
 Readme contains explanations on all projects.
 - [subtitleedit](https://github.com/SubtitleEdit/subtitleedit) - the subtitle editor :)
-- [Hangfire](https://github.com/HangfireIO/Hangfire) - An easy way to perform background job processing in .NET and .NET Core applications.
-No Windows Service or separate process required
 - [Dependencies](https://github.com/lucasg/Dependencies) - A rewrite of the old legacy software "depends.exe" in C# for Windows devs to troubleshoot dll load dependencies issues.
 - [nopCommerce](https://github.com/nopSolutions/nopCommerce) - ASP.NET Core eCommerce software. nopCommerce is a free and open-source shopping cart.
 - [MahApps.Metro](https://github.com/MahApps/MahApps.Metro) - A framework that allows developers to cobble together a better UI for their own WPF applications with minimal effort.